kimmlee/dataeng_interview_exercise1/README.md

 3. Retrieve the list of items for a user and iterate over them and present the panel each item.
 4. Create a new item and add to the second user with the id `2` and show if the modification is updated successfully on the db by calling APIs.
 5. Modify the configuration so the API service runs on port `1111` instead of `8888`.
-6. Draw an Entity-Relationship (ER) diagram to illustrate all database tables and their relationships as defined in the provided code.
+6. Draw an Entity-Relationship (ER) diagram to illustrate all database tables, their attributes, including primary and foreign keys, and their relationships as defined in the provided code.

 ## Dummy Service